-Referring again to the illustrative AAA example, after any requisite reconfiguration, the NAS 28 can transmit user data to the AAA server 30 with a query to request that the AAA 35 server 30 authenticate the user.
+Referring again to the illustrative AAA example, after any requisite reconfiguration, the NAS 28 can transmit user data 40 to the AAA server 30 with a query to request that the AAA server 30 authenticate the user.
 The AAA server 30 receives the user data and then compares the received user data to user profiles stored within its database.
-Where a customer is not identified by location, establishing access to the gateway device will typically involve a process in which a user must 40 enter their identity and a password, and in some instances a desired billing scheme and service level as offered by the gateway administrator or network operator (information hereinafter collectively referred to as user data).
-Additionally, the user data can include information such as a user's social 45 security number and a credit card number.
+Where a customer is not identified by location, establishing access to the gateway 45 device will typically involve a process in which a user must enter their identity and a password, and in some instances a desired billing scheme and service level as offered by the gateway administrator or network operator (information hereinafter collectively referred to as user data).
+Additionally, 50 the user data can include information such as a user's social security number and a credit card number.
 As described briefly above and in more detail below, the gateway device can direct the user to a web page that requests desired data.
-However, where the customer is identified by location, the customer may only have to choose connection options, such 50 as fixed fee or pay-per-use access, or a particular baud rate where the user can pay a premium for a higher speed connection, as the identity of the user may be known based upon location, and the user's payment information may already be known, such as where access is obtained via a port in a hotel 55
+However, where the customer is identified by location, the 55 customer may only have to choose connection options, such as fixed fee or pay-per-use access, or a particular baud rate where the user can pay a premium for a higher speed connection, as the identity of the user may be known based upon location, and the user's payment information may already be 60 known, such as where access is obtained via a port in a hotel the gateway device.

-Assuming that a user has been deemed pending or "in progress," the gateway device typically presents users with a login page that enables new users to subscribe to the computer network so that they may subsequently obtain transparent 60 access to networks or online services transparently through the gateway device.
 To direct the users to a login page the AAA server calls upon a HPR function.
-The HPR directs the user to the login page, and after the user has entered requisite information into the login page, the AAA server adds the new 65 information to the customer profile database and can direct the user to the user's desired destination, such as an Internet address, or a portal page created by the network provider or users.
+The HPR directs the user to the login page, and after the user has entered requisite information into the login page, the AAA server adds the new information to the customer profile database and can direct the user to the user's desired destination, such as an Internet address, or a portal page created by the network provider or users.
 Thus, new users can gain access to networks or online services without being predefined in the user profile database.